devantler-tech/dotnet-age-cli/README.md

 ## 📝 Usage

 > [!NOTE]
-> The library currently only supports the `age-keygen` binary commands, and the `age` binary commands are yet to be implemented.
+> The library currently only supports the `age-keygen` binary commands.
+The `age` binary commands are yet to be implemented.

 You can generate an Age key in-memory or save it to a file.